emotion-js/emotion/packages/emotion-theming/README.md

       <ThemeProvider theme={theme}>
         <Page />
       </ThemeProvider>
-    );
+    )
   }
 }

 // this assumes the HTML page template has a <main> element already inside <body>
-ReactDOM.render(<App />, document.querySelector('main'));
+ReactDOM.render(<App />, document.querySelector('main'))
 ```

 `<ThemeProvider>` acts as a conductor in the component hierarchy and themed components receive the `theme` for whatever purposes are necessary, be it styling or perhaps toggling a piece of functionality.

 ## API

-### ThemeProvider: ReactComponent
+### ThemeProvider: React.ComponentType

-A React component that passes the theme object down the component tree via [context](https://facebook.github.io/react/docs/context.html).
+A React component that passes the theme object down the component tree via [context](https://reactjs.org/docs/context.html).
 Additional `<ThemeProvider>` wrappers may be added deeper in the hierarchy to override the original theme.
 The theme object will be merged into its ancestor as if by [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
 If a function is passed instead of an object it will be called with the ancestor theme and the result will be the new theme.

 _Accepts:_